sderosiaux/every-single-day-i-tldr/README.md

 - http://ctheu.com/2016/10/23/are-you-up-to-date/ I wrote that
 - https://medium.com/@ChtefiD/are-you-up-to-date-7e4ebc10e61c And copied it here because.. medium.
 - https://medium.freecodecamp.com/how-to-launch-an-effective-landing-page-for-your-project-f15bf3433d16 How to do a good Landing page?
 Landing page = converter.
 Marketing first before developing anything (except the landing page!).
 User registering?
 Do a MVP.
 Answer to a need, to a existing difficulty.
 Follow the given layout.
+- https://github.com/coreos/etcd etcd is a distributed, consistent key-value store for shared configuration and service discovery.
+(Go,  gRPCn, Raft) Can be used instead of ZK for instance.

 # 22-10-2016